- 1 Platform

 - Read more: Privacy Protection

 Since the biggest platforms also belong to the most valuable companies globally, they shape our perceptions of how platforms act.
 In reality, the platform ecosystem is more diverse.
 The Internet is developing thanks to the diversity and competition of different actors.
 Proprietary data-economic models represented by the huge global platforms stand beside other ones, following the idea of open and free software and standards.
-We need to understand how local platforms exist, how small platforms come up with innovation and also how alternative economic models for platforms work.
+We need to understand how local platforms exist, how small platforms come up with innovation and also how alternative economic models for platforms work: Learning the Internet as a diverse ecosystem.

 Education especially has gained from open information, free services and also from the engagement of volunteers and entrepreneurs for this “other” internet.
 Open Data and knowledge is becoming increasingly important for the digital knowledge society.
 OpenStreetmap, Wikipedia or public open data are a huge potential for education.
 Access to information or content is a condition for civil engagement and for access to education.
 Open access models in the research field give researchers, but also other citizens, access to updated knowledge – and help to share their own expertise across the boundaries of a discipline or context.
 Open Educational Resources are not only legalising the Internet’s copy culture, they also give learners and educators access to materials and the freedom to choose.